Every so often, you hear a quote that changes your whole perspective.

 If you are wondering how these influences can actually pass through distant social connection, read the New York Times review below.

-In our culture of hard core individualism, we like to think we can make changes on our own while ignoring our social environment.
+In our culture of hard-core individualism, we like to think we can make changes on our own while ignoring our social environment.
 But countless studies debunk this thinking.

 Turn information into action

-• Hire a coach or therapist.
+- Hire a coach or therapist.
 Coaching helps you carve out time every week where you can reflect on whether you are headed in the direction you want to go in your life.
 They can ask the hard questions your friends and family are not willing to ask, and serve as a champion for your dreams.

-• End a relationship.
+- End a relationship.
 This might be what you need to change your average.
 I love the book Necessary Endings by psychologist and coach Dr. Henry Cloud.
 The title says it all.

-• Go on some new friend dates.
+- Go on new friend dates.
 This can be scary the older you get.
 People seem settled in their circles, but there are often people just like you looking to make some new friends.
 Take some risks on getting rejected and realize it always takes time to form new relationships.

-• Teach your kids to select good friends.
+- Teach your kids to select good friends.
 Have a conversation this weekend with your kids about how important it is to choose good friends.
 What qualities do they think are important in a close friend?

-• Be selective about romantic relationships.
+- Be selective about romantic relationships.
 Few decisions will have a greater impact on your life than who you choose to date or marry.
 If you aren’t married yet, go slow and set high standards.
 If you are married, it might be time to dig in and do the hard work.

-• Be the friend you want.
+- Be the friend you want.
 If you are the kind of person that is always complaining, you might be the person people want out of their average!
 If that could be true, it’s time for you to become the friend you’ve always wanted.

-• Be the least skilled person in the room.
+- Be the least skilled person in the room.
 If you are always the smartest person in the room, then you aren’t placing yourself around people who will stretch you.
 Make it your goal to get into a room with others who will stretch you.

 Have a great weekend!